dret/ASDL/0.1/ASDL.md

 * **ASDL Title (H1 heading)**: Optionally, an ASDL document can have a title, which may be followed by an optional link to supporting documentation/description (see below).
 There also may be inline description markup following this ASDL title.
 If there is an ASDL title, it has to appear first in the ASDL document.

-* **ASDL Category (H2 heading)**: A category is identified by an H2 heading with one of the titles "Verbs", "Object Types", or "Object Properties".
-A category groups all concepts of the same ASDL concept type (the three types listed above), and is then followed by as many ASDL concepts (documented in H3 headings) as the ASDL contains for this particular type.
+* **ASDL Category (H2 heading)**: An ASDL category is identified by an H2 heading with one of the titles "Verbs", "Object Types", or "Object Properties".
+A category groups all concepts of the same ASDL concept type (the three types listed above), and is followed by as many ASDL concepts (documented in H3 headings) as the ASDL contains for this particular type.

-* **ASDL Concept (H3 heading)**: A concept must appear in the context of a category (as described above), and documents one particular concept (one of "Verbs", "Object Types", or "Object Properties").
+* **ASDL Concept (H3 heading)**: A concept must appear in the context of a category (as described above), and documents an instance of one particular concept (one of "Verbs", "Object Types", or "Object Properties").
 Optionally, an ASDL concept can have link to supporting documentation/description (see below).
-Following the optional link is the actual documentation of the ASDL concept, which can use MD markup as required.
+Following the optional link is the actual documentation of the ASDL concept (see "Documentation Text" above), which can use MD markup as required.

 * **ASDL Links (H4 heading)**: ASDL supports links to supporting documentation or specifications through ASDL links.
-These links are used by *only* specifying a URI, and doing so in a H4 heading directly after the ASDL title, or an ASDL concept.
+These links are used by *only* specifying a URI, and doing so in an H4 heading directly after the ASDL title, or an ASDL concept, directly after the concept heading.